Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Methods

 On a held-out sample of 101 pedestal images, this choice results in an average fraction of $6.9\times10^{-3}$ of pedestal pixels being retained within the ROI masks after the full preprocessing and extraction pipeline.
 When excluding a 50-pixel-wide border region on each side of the image, the retained fraction decreases to $2.2\times10^{-4}$, indicating that the residual activity surviving the threshold is largely concentrated near the image boundaries.

-\item \textbf{Spatial aggregation of anomalous pixels.} The thresholded residual map is converted into a binary anomaly mask and subjected to a spatial aggregation step designed to link nearby anomalous fragments.
-This is implemented via a morphological closing operation using a circular structuring element with a radius of $d_{\mathrm{link}}=40$ pixels.
-This operation connects clusters of anomalous pixels separated by small gaps, preventing artificial fragmentation of elongated or low-contrast structures while preserving the overall morphology of track-like features.
+\item \textbf{Spatial aggregation of anomalous pixels.} The thresholded residual map is converted into a binary anomaly mask and subjected to a spatial aggregation step that links nearby anomalous fragments.
+This is implemented through a morphological closing operation using a circular structuring element with radius $d_{\mathrm{link}} = 40$ pixels.
+The disk-like element reflects the approximately isotropic transverse light spread of localized ionization clusters in the optical TPC.
+The chosen linking radius is large compared with the typical fragmentation scale introduced by residual thresholding, yet small compared with the full extent of extended track-like structures, which span hundreds of pixels in a $1024 \times 1024$ fiducial image.
+This choice merges fragments belonging to the same physical structure without artificially connecting well-separated tracks, thereby reducing fragmentation of elongated or low-contrast features while preserving overall track morphology.

 \item \textbf{ROI mask construction.} After spatial aggregation, the resulting binary mask directly defines the ROIs.
 In this study no explicit minimum-area requirement is imposed, and isolated anomalous pixels—if present—are retained as part of the ROI mask, consistent with the unsupervised and signal-agnostic nature of the approach. \end{enumerate}